-The World Day of Prayer is a global ecumenical movement which brings Christians of many traditions together to observe a common day of prayer each year.
+The World Day of Prayer is a global ecumenical movement led by Christian women who welcome you to join in prayer and action for peace and justice.
 Through preparation and participation in the worship service, we can come to know how our sisters of other countries, languages and cultures understand the Biblical passages in their context.
 We can hear their concerns and needs and can feel ourselves in solidarity with them as we pray with and for them.
 In this way, it is possible to enrich our Christian faith as it grows deeper and broader in an international, ecumenical expression.

 - The motto of the World Day of Prayer movement is Informed Prayer and Prayerful Action.
 Through our participation in the World Day of Prayer, we affirm that prayer and action are inseparable and that both have immeasurable influence on the world.

 - The World Day of Prayer is an ecumenical prayer movement developed from a Christian women’s perspective as a creative response to issues of concern around the world.

 - Women in Canada and the U.S. who committed themselves in the 19th century to missionary endeavours abroad created the vision that led to an inter-denominational prayer service practice in the 20th century.

 - In 1926, North American women distributed the worship service to many countries, but 1927 marks the first official World Day of Prayer in countries around the globe.